 Visiting Copacabana, Bolivia: What to do in Copacabana, Bolivia

-I started feeling the altitude sickness as soon as I left Arequipa on my way to Puno (my first stop at high altitude) and it hit me hard right the way.
+I started feeling altitude sickness as soon as I left Arequipa on my way to Puno (my first stop at high altitude) and it hit me hard right the way.
 At the bus stop in the city of Juliaca where we leave the bus behind and take the van to the city of Puno, I could already feel I was not ok.

 Headaches, nausea, shortness of breathe and dizziness are all part of the package.
 Little can be done to make you feel better, except wait for your body to get used to it…and sip some Coca and Muña tea here and there, of course.

-Copacabana was my next destination after Puno, and after spending three days acclimatizing in Puno, I started to feel better.
+Copacabana was my next destination after Puno, and after spending three days acclimatizing to Puno, I started to feel better.
 So when I arrived in Copacabana, I was already feeling ok, for a short period of time, as things got worst when I got to La Paz.

 How to get to Copacabana